dashevo/dashmate/README.md

 #### Reset data

-The `reset` command removes all data corresponding to specified preset and allow you to start node from the scratch.
+The `reset` command removes all data corresponding to the specified preset and allows you to start a node from scratch.

 ```
 USAGE